b-boechat/ctfr/README.md

 [Back to top ↥](#tfrc)
 ### Citing

-If you use tfrc for your work, please cite the paper (TODO)
+If you use tfrc in your work, please cite the paper (TODO).

 ```
 "TODO" in TODO.
 ```

+Also, if you use a specific combination method, please cite the corresponding paper.
+You can find the references in the documentation or by running: [TODO]